 The flight attendant notified the pilots of the situation, and police were waiting at the terminal when the plane landed.

 Fredrick’s ability to recognize signs of human trafficking likely saved that victim’s life.
 It’s what Airline Ambassadors hope to instill in every person they train.
+The organization was founded by former flight attendant Nancy Rivard who is now committed to teaching and equipping flight attendants to recognize the signs of human trafficking.

 “Airports and supporting travel hotels are major hubs of entry and exit for perpetrators and victims alike,” Airline Ambassadors says.
 “Training is needed for airport and travel industry personnel including airport employees, hotel employees, tourism companies, ground transportation, and law enforcement.”